International Employment Contracts

 As the company expands internationally, your financial team needs to plan for new factors affecting the payroll process.
 These factors may include different bank charges for international money transfers, currency exchange, and payment method availability.

-Inaccurate salary rises
+Inaccurate salary increases

 Some countries clearly regulate when and how remuneration can increase.
-These regulations can range from setting a maximum number of times per year when salary rises are allowed to imposing a mandatory percentage by which salaries have to be increased according to inflation, the number of years spent in a company, and so on.
+These regulations can range from setting a maximum number of times per year when salary rises are allowed to imposing a mandatory percentage by which salaries must be increased according to inflation, the number of years spent in a company, and so on.

 For example, in Serbia, employees have a legal entitlement to a salary increase of 0.4% of their net salary for every year spent with the employer.